Inside The Lab

 Confidentiality is foundational to this work.

 Yes—only those required by professional coaching ethics and law.
 Confidentiality may be breached if there is a credible risk of harm to the participant or others, or if disclosure is legally required.
-These boundaries are explained clearly at the start of the engagement and in the written agreement.
+These boundaries are explained clearly at the start of the engagement and in the written, signed coaching agreement to which all parties agree before the engagement begins.

 The Leadership Capacity Lab™ addresses the breakdowns that emerge between training and sustained performance.
 It is designed for organizations experiencing strain such as: